Tardiser/GettingAndCleaningDataCourseProject/README.md

 * Basic explanations of the codeblocks are presented in the *run_analysis.R* script.

+* A codebook describing the variables in the *run_analysis.R* script is presented.

 * Output of the script is a tidy dataset named *samsungTidied.txt* which can be found in this repo.